Skip to content

 When the event happens, Healthie will send a HTTP POST request with the following body to a URL you provide us.

-You can see an example HTTP POST body in the right-hand column.
+You can see an example HTTP POST body below:

 {